Available courses

 Handouts: MAT Handouts

-Prerequisite RequirementOnly providers who hold a current or recently expired (within 90 days) MAT Certificate are eligible to take the MAT First Renewal Course.
-Those who hold a current MAT First Renewal Certificate are NOT eligible to renew again via the MAT First Renewal Course.
-You must provide proof of your qualifying MAT Certificate directly to your MAT Trainer for entry to MAT First Renewal Part 2.
-If you've lost your official MAT Certificate or need to request a new copy, please contact our MAT Customer Service System: matsupport@medhomeplus.org
+Prerequisite Requirement: Only providers who hold current or recently expired within 90 days MAT Certification are eligible to take the MAT First Renewal Course.
+You must provide proof of your current or recently expired within 90 days MAT Certification directly to your MAT Trainer for entry to MAT First Renewal Part 2.
+If you need a copy of your qualifying certificate, please email our MAT Customer Service System: matsupport@medhomeplus.org

 Important Course Information: MAT First Renewal Part 1 is graded on a pass/fail basis.
 You must take and pass the MAT First Renewal Online Test to complete this online course.
 You only get two attempts to pass this test with a score of 80% or higher.
-The test is open book and you are encouraged to use your handouts.
-Watching the videos provided below is optional.
+The test is open book and you are strongly encouraged to use your handouts.
+Watching the videos provided below is optional, but recommended.
 Please note that there is no instruction or practice time in the MAT First Renewal Part 2 class.
 MAT First Renewal Part 2 consists of hands-on skills testing only.

 Handouts: AMAT Handouts